Rom (Star Trek): Background

 Max Grodenchik previously played two different Ferengi characters in the Star Trek: The Next Generation episodes "Captain's Holiday" and "The Perfect Mate".
-While working on "Perfect Mate" head of the makeup department Michael Westmore told Grodénchik about a new Star Trek series and that it would include a Ferengi as a series regular, and that his agent should check for casting call coming in a few months time.
+While working on "Perfect Mate", the head of the makeup department Michael Westmore told Grodénchik about a new Star Trek series, that it would include a Ferengi as a series regular and that his agent should check for casting call coming in a few months time.
 Months later, Grodénchik read for the role of Quark at a large and busy casting call, but did not feel the audition went well and did not expect to hear back, forgetting about it.
 A few weeks later, at a smaller casting call, he auditioned again, but did not think it went well that time either.
 As he was waiting disappointed outside the gates of Paramount Studios, Armin Shimerman came over and talked to him.
 Shimerman had figured out that they were the last two up for the role of Quark, but he also noticed that the script mentioned Quark's nephew Nog and so there was the possibility of there being the part of Nog's father.
 In the pilot episode, he was hired for one day's work in the role of "Ferengi Pit Boss".
 Grodénchik was hired for one episode at a time and was contracted on a day-by-day basis for the duration of his role as Rom.
 He was hired again as a guest star on the fourth episode and was credited as "Rom".
 He would return to play Rom in thirty-seven episodes.